 - The informant is not reliable.

-If you have been arrested and charged with a drug crime in the State of Tennessee, you need an experienced Tennessee criminal defense attorney on your side immediately to ensure that your rights are protected throughout the prosecution of your case.
-Contact the team at Bennett & Michael today by calling 615-410-2454 to schedule your appointment.
+If you are currently facing drug related criminal charges in the State of Tennessee, it is in your best interest to consult with an experienced Tennessee criminal defense lawyer at Bennett, Michael & Hornsby as soon as possible to ensure that your rights are protected.
+Contact the team today by calling 615-898-1560 to schedule your appointment.